le-chartreux/modern-python/tutorial/project-initialization/configuration.md

 # Configuration

 The configuration of a Python project is crucial for ensuring that installation, development, and deployment are simple for contributors.
-In 2016, [PEP 518](https://peps.python.org/pep-0518/) was introduced, which specified that the configuration of Python projects should be contained in a unified file named `pyproject.toml`.
+In 2016, [PEP 518](https://peps.python.org/pep-0518/) was introduced, specifying that the configuration of Python projects should be contained in a unified file named `pyproject.toml`.
-This section explains how to set up a project with a `pyproject.toml` file.
+This section will guide you throught setting up a project with a `pyproject.toml` file.

 First of all, create a `pyproject.toml` file at the root of your project: